 8. The timer might be used to create a button interface.
 For example, the configuration can be used to add light control to the truck bed.
 When the button is pushed timer supplies power to the output for a preset time and then shuts off.
 A secondary push of the button will turn the output off.
 The timeout can also be set to indefinite.
 Function #23 and #24.

 9. If you need to change polarity to the motor you can use the circuit as shown below.
 Let's says you need for the motor to rotate one direction when the trigger is applied for t1 amount of time and rotate to the opposite direction when the trigger is removed.
 Configure timer to Function #25 and set the Trigger to #2.
 The trigger is connected to Dual Pole Dual Through (DPDT) relay which is used to change the polarity of the voltage going to the motor and timer is used to supply power for the t1 and t2 amounts.
 When trigger voltage is applied it causes the relay to switch the polarity and timer to generate power pulse.
 When trigger voltage is removed the polarity switches and the timer generates power pulse again.
 If the trigger voltage is not strong enough to switch the relay you can add another timer with Function #22 to boost the trigger signal and drive the relay.

 10. The timer can be configured as a running daylight light (RDL) cancellation module.
 RDL cancellation module temporarily turns off running lights when turn signal is activated.
 When the timer turn signal is off, the timer supplies constant power to the RDL, as soon as the timer senses turn signal cycling it turns off the output until the turn signal is turned off again.
 Configure the timer to Function #13 and set the Trigger to #2, and Output to Reverse.

 Download Running Light Cancellation document Here.

-13. Timer can be used to control lights with effects like soft startup and dimming.
+12. The timer can be used to control lights with effects like soft startup and dimming.
 Just configure timer Output Mode to Gradual output and create soft startup and dimming effects.